Initiation (The Office): Plot

-Ryan Howard (B. J. Novak) plans to go on his first sales call with Dwight Schrute (Rainn Wilson).
-Dwight instead takes Ryan to his beet farm to both teach and haze him.
-When Ryan, a member of a fraternity in college, accuses him of trying to haze him into acceptance, Dwight snaps at him, saying the reason Ryan has yet to make a sale is because he thinks he knows everything, and must think otherwise to sell.
-After Dwight tries to force Ryan to wrestle his cousin Mose (Michael Schur), Ryan gets angry and walks out.
+Ryan Howard plans to go on his first sales call with Dwight Schrute.
+Dwight instead takes Ryan to his beet farm to teach him sales.
+He leads Ryan through a series of allegorical lessons including planting a beet seed and walking through a field.
+Ryan, a member of a fraternity in college, accuses him of trying to haze him into acceptance.
+After Dwight challenges Ryan to wrestle his cousin Mose Schrute, Ryan gets angry and walks out.
 Dwight apologizes to Ryan and begins to give Ryan serious sales advice as Ryan takes notes.
-The two then go on a sales call which ultimately does not work out for Ryan.
+The two go on a sales call which does not work out for them.
 Irritated, Ryan throws eggs at the building housing the company that refused his sale, with Dwight joining him.
 Dwight and Ryan then go to a bar and return to the office, where it appears they formed a new bond.

-Jan Levinson (Melora Hardin) instructs receptionist Pam Beesly (Jenna Fischer) to keep a log of Michael Scott's (Steve Carell) activity, and throughout the day, she dryly notes Michael's antics, including a Bill Cosby impression for a potential customer and waiting in line with Stanley Hudson (Leslie David Baker) for a free soft pretzel, while hinting to Michael that he should focus on being productive.
-Michael enjoys Gary Glitter's "Rock and Roll" in his office at a high volume.
-After consuming his sugary pretzel, Michael emerges from his office and launches into a hyperactive, sugar-fueled speech before falling asleep at his desk.
-At the end of the day, Pam realizes that Michael's antics secured a large sale.
+Jan Levinson instructs receptionist Pam Beesly to keep a log of Michael Scott's activity.
+Throughout the day, Pam dryly notes Michael's antics, including a Bill Cosby impression for a potential customer and waiting in line with Stanley Hudson for a free soft pretzel, while hinting to Michael that he should be productive.
+After consuming a sugary pretzel, Michael emerges from his office and launches into a hyperactive, sugar-fueled speech before falling asleep at his desk.
+At the end of the day, Pam realizes that Michael's Cosby impression secured a large sale.

-At Dunder Mifflin's Stamford branch, Karen Filippelli (Rashida Jones) discovers that Jim Halpert (John Krasinski) swapped his chair for hers, but Jim foils her efforts to switch them back.
-The two flirt for a while before Karen steals Andy Bernard's (Ed Helms) chair.
-Later that night, Jim, who was trying to call Kevin Malone (Brian Baumgartner), ends up talking to Pam on the phone for the first time since the two kissed.
-The two have a lengthy conversation and begin to reconnect.
+At Dunder Mifflin's Stamford branch, Karen Filippelli discovers that Jim Halpert swapped his squeaky chair for hers, but Jim foils her efforts to switch them back.
+Karen tries to instead convince Jim to return the chair by agitating the squeak, but Jim retaliates by prompting Andy Bernard to sing in broken falsetto, so she steals Andy's chair.
+Later that night, Pam answers a call from Jim, who was trying to call Kevin Malone through the office network.
+The two have a lengthy conversation and reconnect.
 Jim misinterprets Pam's parting phrase to Ryan as being directed at him, and the two end their conversation, much to their sadness.
-The episode ends with a brief talking head of Stanley, counting down the days left in the year until the next Pretzel day.
+Stanley counts down the days left until the next free pretzel day.